davidzimniok/Running-text-on-7-seg-displays/README.md

 ### Circular register module

 This module connects 8 simple PISO registers.
 Each register is used for one bit weight.
-When we initialize this circuit all registers are fill with zeros and register at position 5 is filled with 1's.
+When we initialize this circuit all registers are filled with zeros and register at position 5 is filled with 1's.
 This is ASCII code of white space.
-Reseting of module have simillar effect.
+Reseting of module have similar effect.
 While loading data to registers we load simulateously to 8 register always to same position.
 Ater store data position index is incremented.
 For rotating register we use VHDL command 'ror'.
 This command rotate register to right.
 So data from 0 position will be in at position 31 (for 32 bits register).

 [Source code for circular register module](src/circ_register.vhd)